-Crash Sensors and Safety: How Airbags Decide to Deploy
+Crash Sensors and Safety: How Airbags Deploy in a Los Angeles Wreck

 Airbags are built to protect you in serious crashes, not minor bumps.
 The moment a collision begins, sensors measure how severe the impact is.
 If it’s strong enough, they trigger the inflators to fill the bags with gas in a fraction of a second.